 By Ed Dubens, CEO/Founder of eDriving

-The start of a new year is the ideal time to take check of the policies, standards and programs you have in place to help protect your employees who drive for work, and look at the ways you can improve your risk management approach in anticipation of your business plans for the new year.
-Here’s my 10-point checklist to help ensure you and your drivers are on track for a safe and successful 2020.
+With two months of 2020 already behind us, now’s the time to ensure you’re on track for the year by taking check of the policies, standards and programs you have in place to help protect your employees who drive for work.
+Here’s my 10-point checklist to help ensure you and your drivers have a safe and successful 2020.

 - Work towards a crash-free culture®